milanimcgraw/Minsearch-RAG-DEMO/minsearch/README.md

 - `Pipfile`: Development dependencies

 Note: The `minsearch.py` file in the root directory is maintained for backward compatibility with the LLM Zoomcamp course.

+---

+## 📎 **Credits**
+> This content was adapted from the original [MinSearch repository](https://github.com/alexeygrigorev/minsearch) by [Alexey > Grigorev](https://github.com/alexeygrigorev).
+The structure and documentation have been included here for demo purposes within the > MinSearch RAG Pipeline project.